gmittal/susa-fa18/models/lstm/README.md

 # LSTM Model
 An improved deep neural model with bidirectional LSTM cells and one-dimensional convolutional layers.
+A pre-trained ```save/model.h5``` is provided.

 Originally written as a deep learning system to identify and classify toxic online comments.
 Heavily based on [work done by Gautam Mittal](https://github.com/gmittal/toxic-comments).